• The First Sunday after Pentecost 10:00 AM Rite II June 15, 2025

 People: Praise to you, Lord Christ.

-The Sermon The Rev. Jim Morrison
+The Sermon Rev. Jim Morrison

 The Nicene Creed (all standing)